← All varieties

 Origin/History

-A French pear of very ancient and uncertain origin.
-Jean Bauhin, in his Historia Plantarum (1580), described a pear that appears to be identical with this variety, noting that in Burgundy it was called the Poire de Livre or Pound Pear.
-The variety is mentioned by Le Lectier in his catalog (1628), and subsequently by Merlet, Claude Saint-Etienne, and La Quintinye, though their references employ various spellings.
-An alternative designation, Girogile, also appears in historical sources.
+Gilles is a French pear of very ancient and uncertain origin (Hedrick; Bunyard).
+Bunyard notes it has been grown for four centuries.
+Jean Bauhin in his Historia Plantarum (1580) wrote of a pear which appears to be identical with this and said that in Burgundy it was styled a Poire de Livre or Pound Pear (Hedrick).
+Le Lectier in his catalog of 1628 and Merlet, as well as Claude Saint-Etienne and La Quintinye, also mention it though spelling it variously (Hedrick).
+Elliott, Downing, and Thomas all classify the variety as foreign/French.

 Tree